 Tips for getting a cash advance for Social Security recipients

-When you apply for a cash advance or a payday loan for SSI recipients, you may qualify for more than you need.
-While it’s tempting to take the extra cash, remember that you’ll have to repay every penny usually with high interest and fees.
+When you apply for a payday loan for Social Security recipients or cash advance for SSI recipients, you may qualify for more than you need.
+While taking the extra cash is tempting, remember that you’ll have to repay every penny, usually with high interest and fees.
 As such, you should only accept an advance that’s enough to tide you over until payday.

-If you don’t repay your payday loan for SSI recipients, you may have to pay fines, fees and rollover penalties.
+If you don’t repay your payday loan, you may have to pay fines, fees, and rollover penalties.
 This varies by lender but is never free.
-The longer you wait to repay, the more charges you’ll rack up.
+The longer you wait to repay, the more charges you’ll likely incur.

 Eventually, the lender may ding your credit score, which indicates to future lenders that you’re a liability.
 Some lenders may even take you to court.
 Fortunately, you can avoid this kind of mess by repaying your loan in full and on time.
-Like above, take out only what you can repay on time.
+Take out only what you can repay on time.

 You can get a cash advance from an app, but be sure you do it safely.
-Be especially cautious of lenders offering Social Security disability payday loans or payday loans for SSI recipients, as scammers tend to target older people.
+Be especially cautious of lenders offering Social Security payday loans or payday loans for SSI recipients, as scammers target people they view as vulnerable.

 Traditional cash advance lenders

-Unfortunately, many cash advance practitioners engage in predatory practices.
-For instance, they may charge APRs as high as 400% or even 600% in some cases.
+Cash advance lenders are known to engage in predatory practices.
+For instance, they may charge APRs up to 400% or higher.
 Certain payday loans for SSI recipients also take the form of title loans, which usually involve you agreeing to give up your car if you can’t pay.

 Cash advances can help you get by when you need them the most.
 The problem with traditional payday loans is the cycle of debt they often create.
-If you can’t pay back the full loan, you’ll end up paying more in fees until the next payday.
+If you can’t pay back the full loan, you’ll probably pay more in fees until the next payday.
 But that means even more debt — a cycle that is difficult to break.

-Retirees shouldn’t have to choose between their financial future and current emergencies.
+Retirees and SSI recipients shouldn’t have to choose between their financial future and current emergencies.
 Make sure to weigh the potential risks thoroughly and refrain from borrowing more than you can realistically pay back.
 It’s also helpful to explore other ways to access extra cash.
-Consider asking friends, family, selling some items or even dipping into your savings.

 FAQ